aws-samples/data-protection/README.md

-# AWS Crypto Builder Workshops
+# AWS Data Protection Workshops

-If you are dealing with data encryption or certificate management within your AWS infrastructure, these workshops can help.
-We will be using the Cloud9 IDE and python boto3 for these workshops.
+If you are dealing with data protection with methods such as encryption or certificate management within your AWS infrastructure, these workshops can help.
+We will be using the Cloud9 IDE and a combination of python code and AWS console access for these workshops.

 # Ubiquitous Encryption